alphagov/notifications-tech-docs/README.md

 ### Docker container

-This app uses dependencies that are difficult to install locally.
 In order to make local development easy, we run app commands through a Docker container.
 Run the following to set this up:

 ```shell
 make bootstrap-with-docker